ika-rwth-aachen/OCCUQ/README.md

 ### 3. OOD Detection
-To generate the **OOD detection** results as in the paper for OCCUQ, you can check out the [gmm_multicorrupt_evaluate.sh](scripts/gmm_multicorrupt_evaluate.sh) script where we perfrom step 1. and 2. and then iterate over the corruptions `snow`, `fog`, `motionblur`, `brightness` and `missingcamera`, each with severity levels 1, 2 and 3.
+To generate the **OOD detection** results as in the paper for OCCUQ, you can check out the [gmm_multicorrupt_evaluate.sh](scripts/gmm_multicorrupt_evaluate.sh) script where we perform step 1. and 2. and then iterate over the corruptions `snow`, `fog`, `motionblur`, `brightness` and `missingcamera`, each with severity levels 1, 2 and 3.
 Then, we evaluate the OOD detection performance using [scripts/ood_detection_evaluation.py](scripts/ood_detection_evaluation.py).